QuentinRa/blog.quentinra.dev/programming-languages/high-level/python/index.md

 #### scrapy - manipulate packets

 `scrapy` is a library to manipulate packets.
 A packet is created by combining multiple protocols using `/`.
-It's send using `send` or other functions such as `srp` for layer 2 packets.
+It's sent using `send` or other functions such as `srp` for layer 2 packets.

 ```python
 from scapy.layers.l2 import *